kaio-giovanni/axew-store/readme.md

 gradle clean build
 ```

-2. Please create an `.env` file in the project root and enter your credentials based on the `.env.example` file.
+2. Please create a `.env` file in the project root and enter your credentials based on the `.env.example` file.

 #### Run project

-- Execute the command bellow:
+- Execute the command below:

 ```bash
 gradle bootRun